TrudAX/denistrunin-blog/src/draft/integration-outboundweb/index.md

 #### Data cardinality

 The data structure may be different, and what is possible in D365FO may not be possible in other systems.
-For example, in D365FO, a Purchase order may contain multiple lines with the same item ID; some other systems may not allow this.
+For example, in D365FO, a Purchase order may contain multiple lines with the same itemID; some other systems may not allow this.

 #### Update rules